wso2-attic/ballerina-integrator/README.md

             outReq.setJsonPayload(inReqPayload);
             // Send a POST request to 'Bidder 1' and get the results var respWorkerBidder1 = biddersEP1->post("/bidder1", outReq);
-            // Reply to the join block from this worker - Send the response from 'Bidder1' return respWorkerBidder1;
+            return respWorkerBidder1;
         }
         // Worker to communicate with 'Bidder 2'